Financial Planning

 Revocable living trusts

 A successor trustee is named to manage the trust if the grantor becomes incapacitated or dies.
 This successor trustee must follow the instructions left by the grantor when making distributions for the grantor’s benefit or to the next level of trust beneficiaries.
+This ensures that the grantor’s personal information and wishes are respected and that the trust property is managed according to their intentions.

 Special needs trusts

 If you are concerned about a family member who has a disability that limits his or her ability in any way, you might want to consider a special needs trust.
 This trust provides financial support to a person who is unable to manage his or her own financial affairs.
 Special needs trusts are also structured in a way that will allow the beneficiary to qualify for governmental benefits (such as medical and housing benefits) that he or she might be eligible to receive.
+By setting up this type of trust, you ensure that the trust fund assists without disqualifying the beneficiary from essential services.

 Spendthrift trusts